axd1967/lander/README.md

 There is no check for success (yet).
 Try to close in within 1km, vh<10, vv<10.

-The ascent phase init requires to specify a (possibly negative) time advance, to reposition the CSM.
-To make an abort more realistic, specify '0' for the time advance, as the CSM is still nearby.
+Prior to initiating the ascent, and unless an abort is performed during descent, the CSM should move forward (or back) in its orbit to be repositioned correctly.
+This is achieved by specifying a (maybe negative) time increment as input to routine 'C'.

 Output:

-    T: closing speed (km/h) (+= overtaking CSM)
+    T: closing *ground* speed (km/h) (+= overtaking CSM)
     Z: vertical V (km/h)
-    Y: ground range to CSM (km) (+=before)
+    Y: *ground* range to CSM (km) (+=before)
     X: altitude difference to CSM (m) (+=above)

 Note: to skip descent phase and start from surface, execute following steps:

+1. (GSB E)
-1. 0 GSB C (initialise ascent phase; choose a time to advance, here '0')
+1. 0 GSB C (initialise ascent mode without time offset)
-1. 0 STO 6 STO 7 (zeroes velocities)
+1. 0 STO 6 STO 7 (zero current velocity)
-1. GSB .4 (keep current range, zoom to surface)
+1. GSB .4 (initialise to surface, takeoff values)

 # Using the app